How An Offshore Trust Can Make Your Assets Bullet-Proof

 As Rockefeller once said, Trusts are the perfect way to “Own nothing and control everything”.

 John was planning to marry his long-term fiancé.
 John had a net worth of more than £8m and lived in London.
 His assets included shares in his family business, investments in listed companies, and cash.

-John, having heard some horror stories about divorce law in the UK, wanted to make sure that his assets were protected no matter what.
-After speaking to us we set up a Foundation in Lichtenstein and he donated most of his assets to the Foundation.
+Having heard some horror stories about divorce law in the UK, John wanted to ensure his assets were protected no matter what.
+After speaking to us, we set up a Foundation in Lichtenstein, and he donated most of his assets to the Foundation.
 John was still in control of his assets, but he was no longer classed as the Ultimate Beneficial Owner.